cornishcoder1/project1-cat-sitting-services/README.md

 <div align="center">

-Video Section
+**Video Section**

-This section features a stock video from Pexels, showing cats during a fictional feeding time during a home visit.
+This section features a stock video from Pexels, showing cats at a fictional feeding time during a home visit.
 This video is not set to auto-play, allowing users to initiate and control actions on the video player.

 ![Screenshot of video section](./assets/screenshots/screenshot_video_section.png)